August 10, 2020

 Babies born with LI are sometimes called “collodion babies.”
 They are covered in a clear membrane (collodion) so it looks like they are covered with plastic wrap.
 Their skin can look red or dark, tight, and split.
 These newborns can have skin that is so tight that it forces their lips to turn outward.
 Also, the skin on their hands may be tight, preventing them from extending their fingers.
 Newborns can have problems regulating their body temperature and preventing water loss.
 They may also be more likely to develop skin infections.
 The collodion membrane is usually shed a few days to a few weeks after birth.
 Once this happens, the newborn is covered with broad, dark scales.
 The space in between the scales may be shallow or deep.

 Some people with LI cannot close their eyes because the skin is so tight.
-In some cases, the skin around the eyes pulls so tightly it causes they eyelids to turn outward exposing the inner red lid and causing continuous irritation.
-This condition is called ectropion.
-Some physicians recommend plastic surgery to correct it because if left untreated, damage to the cornea can develop leading to impaired vision.
-People with lamellar ichthyosis may also have thickened nails and hair loss due to the thickness of the scales on their scalp.
-They may also have reddened skin (erythroderma), thickened skin on the palms of the hands and soles of the feet, and decreased sweating with heat intolerance.
+In some cases, the skin around the eyes pulls so tightly that it causes the eyelids to turn outward.
+It can lead to irritation of the inner eyelid and drying of the eyeball.
+Some doctors recommend surgery to prevent damage to the eyeball and vision problems.
+People with LI may also have thick nails and hair loss due to the thickness of the scales on their scalp.
+They may also have thick skin on the palms of the hands and soles of the feet.

-Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
-All studies receiving U.S. government funding, and some supported by private industry, are posted on this government website.
+Information on current clinical trials is posted on the Internet at https://clinicaltrials.gov/.
+All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.

-For information about clinical trials being conducted at the National Institutes of Health (NIH) Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:
+For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

-Tollfree: (800) 411-1222
+Toll-free: (800) 411-1222